YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/ydk/types.rst

 YANG type
 ~~~~~~~~~~

-.. cpp:class:: Bits
+.. cpp:class:: ydk::Bits

     Concrete class representing a bits data type.

-.. cpp:class:: Decimal64
+.. cpp:class:: ydk::Decimal64

     Concrete class representing a decimal64 data type.

-.. cpp:class:: Empty
+.. cpp:class:: ydk::Empty

     Represents the empty type in YANG.
 The empty built-in type represents a leaf that does not have any value, it conveys information by its presence or absence.

-.. cpp:class:: Enum
+.. cpp:class:: ydk::Enum

     Super class of all classes that represents the enumeration type in YANG.

-.. cpp:class:: Identity
+.. cpp:class:: ydk::Identity

     Super class of all classes that represents the identity type in YANG.
 Instances of this type of classes are assigned as data to leafs of ``identityref`` type.

 Example usage
 ~~~~~~~~~~~~~~~